 Rural and mountain highways can be very dangerous, particularly during bad weather.
 One particular danger is the lack of paved shoulders that would provide a safety buffer for a driver fighting fatigue or distraction.
 Many of these auto accidents result in serious injuries to drivers and passengers or even in death due to vehicle rollovers.
 Regardless of location, however, drunk or drugged drivers and distracted driving cause a large percentage of accidents in Virginia.

-If you, or a loved one, are injured in an auto accident on the highways of Grayson County, and the accident was not your fault, call the attorneys of Altizer Law, P.C., for a free initial consultation.
+If you, or a loved one, are injured in an auto accident on the highways of Grayson County, and the accident was not your fault, call Altizer Law, P.C., for a free initial consultation.
 We will listen to your account of the collision, review the police report and other assessments, and evaluate whether or not we believe there is a legal matter to pursue.
-If we determine that you have a case, our attorneys will start working to gather full reports and medical information to build a legal case.
+If we determine that you have a case, Bettina will start working to gather full reports and medical information to build a legal case.
 When all reports and information have been gathered, we will make a final assessment of your car accident and recommend a course of action.
 We will then (if you hire us) begin the process of negotiation and/or trial or mediation to ensure you obtain justice and appropriate compensation for your injuries, medical expenses, lost wages, and other hurts and harms.

 Grayson County was founded in 1793 from part of Wythe County.
 It was named for William Grayson, a delegate to the Continental Congress from 1784 to 1787 and one of the first two U.S. Senators from Virginia.